simharuk2021/Simon-Hart-Portfolio/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The project has been developed by creating by using a pre-existing API to get the details of Pokemon.
-These details are then rendered as a list which each Pokemon in the list representing a button.
-Once a button is clicked on the details of the Pokemon are rendered in the form of a modal.
+The project has been developed by creating several linked HMTL pages which are styled with CSS.
+The final project has been styled with Bootstrap.

 ### Prerequisites

-There are no prerequisites other than to be able to navigate to the home page (https://simharuk2021.github.io/Pokemon-App/)
+There are no prerequisites other than to be able to navigate to the home page (https://simharuk2021.github.io/Simon-Hart-Portfolio/index.html)

 ### Installation